Off-policy Evaluation in Doubly Inhomogeneous Environments: Theoretical Results

 } \end{theorem}

 Theorem \ref{thm:rateofconvergence} highlights a noteworthy property of our method: the error bounds of value estimator depend solely on $p$, $d$, $L$, $N$ and $T$, and are independent of the number of backward inductions conducted.
-This is due to an important feature of our approach: the error term at the $k$th backward stage is of the order $O(\pi_0^k)$ (as demonstrated by Lemma \ref{lemma:error} in the supplementary article).
+This is due to an important feature of our approach: the error term at the $k$th backward stage is of order $O(\pi_0^k)$ (as demonstrated by Lemma 1 in the supplementary article).
 Specifically, the error bounds for each value estimator comprise two components: the bias term $O(L^{-p/d})$ and the variance term $O(N^{-1/2}\sqrt{\log (NT)})$, $O(T^{-1/2}\sqrt{\log (NT)})$ or $O(\sqrt{\log (NT)/NT})$.
-Moreover, for sufficiently large $L$, it is evident that due to aggregation over time and population, the convergence of the average effect $\widehat{\eta}^{\pi}$ is the fastest, whereas the individual- and time-specific effect $\widehat{\eta}^{\pi}_{i,t}$ demonstrates the slowest convergence.
+The bias term quantifies the approximation error incurred by using linear sieves to approximate the underlying Q-function.
+Evidently, this bias term diminishes as the smoothness parameter $p$ increases.
+As such, it implies that the smoother the system dynamics are, the smaller the approximation error becomes.
+Moreover, for sufficiently large $L$, it is evident that due to aggregation over time and population, the average effect $\widehat{\eta}^{\pi}$ converges the fastest, whereas the individual- and time-specific effect $\widehat{\eta}^{\pi}_{i,t}$ demonstrates a relatively slower convergence.